-- In the third game, Deadly Shadows, the trope is played straight if the City Guards capture you, as they will toss Garrett into prison and you have to break out.
+- In Thief: Deadly Shadows, the trope is played straight if the City Guards capture you, as they will toss Garrett into prison and you have to break out.
 This trope is also popular in fan-made missions.
 The difficulty depends on whether you've been depending on your weapons to get by, or if you've properly honed your stealth skills.

 - The last mission in Splinter Cell Chaos Theory has a short sequence involving the protagonist's capture; the area you're sneaking into is patrolled by guards using non-lethal weapons that KO you instead.
 Not as egregious as the others, as you are not actually thrown in prison, but stripped of your equipment and taken to an impromptu interrogation.
 When the guards enter the adjacent room, the player is given the chance to pick the lock on the handcuffs, allowing you to deal with your captors and retrieve your gear.
 Also, there is no Cutscene Incompetence involved; if you're captured, it's because you made a mistake all by yourself.